 “Wedding Planning is overwhelming, and without a doubt hiring a wedding planner is one of the best investments you will make through this process.
 So how do you choose the right one for you?

 We’ve listed a few items below on how to choose the right planner for you!

-Before even inquiring – I would suggest going on their Instagram/ other social media platforms – does their work, style and overall visual aesthetic resonate with your style as a couple?
+Before even inquiring – I would suggest going on their Instagram/ other social media platforms – do their work, style, and overall visual aesthetic resonate with your style as a couple?

 Go on their website; their website will additionally give you an overall vibe of their brand.
 Learn more about your planner, check out the services they offer, the past weddings they’ve planned, and most significantly, their reviews – check out what their past couples have to say about them.

 After you’ve seen their social media & website and you think they would be a great fit to be your planner – reach out to them and ask them more about their services and get on a Zoom call or phone call with them.

 Let them know more about your wedding, your guest count, items you absolutely want at your wedding, your budget, and they will direct you towards the best package for you.

 Some key questions to ask your planner are: